-For 2018-2019 school year the school improvement plan is focused on ELA and Math performance growth for students.
+For 2020-2021 school year the school improvement plan is focused on ELA and Math performance growth for students.
 The goals is to see 80% of all students reach attainment target.
 Student growth will be monitored fall to spring.
 Teachers will track reading levels in K-4 and assess reading comprehension levels in grades 5-6.
-Common math summative assessments will be used to measure each priority standard beta to meetings will review both ELA and Math assessments no less that quarterly during the school year.
-Paraprofessionals will be provided in the elementary school to provide small group and one on one assistance in the classroom to students who require the extra assistance for academic success
+Common math summative assessments will be used to measure each attainment target.
+Student growth will be monitored fall to spring.
+Teachers will track reading levels in K-4 and assess reading comprehension levels in grades 5-6.
+Common math summative assessments will be used to measure each priority standard.
+Data team meetings will review both ELA and Math assessments no less that quarterly during the school year.
+Paraprofessionals will be provided in the elementary school to provide small group and one on one assistance in the classroom to students who require the extra assistance for academic success.
+Goal 1: 40% of 3rd-6th grade students will reach an attainment level with the state standardized assessment, Goal 2: 60% of all students will reach their MAP Reading Growth, Goal 3: 60% of all students and fmember as a mentor and they meet once a week to discuss staying on track for graduation.
+At Oregon High School, teachers are focused on increasing SAT scores and encouraging student enrollment in Advanced Placement or dual credit classes.
+Oregon High School offers a wide-range of classes that are leveled to meet the needs of students.
+English, Math, Science and Social Studies classes are aligned to Common Core Standards and SAT to ensure rigor and success.
+Interventions are provided for students while academic challenges.
+Enrichment is offered in the form of built in honors classes in core subjects.
+OHS strives for SAT growth year after year, and within a cohort, growth on PSAT from the beginning of the year to the spring test.